 Until the mid-1700’s, the vast majority of people in America lived within one hundred miles of the Atlantic Coast.
 The English-European settlers brought their customs and culture with them.
-For the most part, new immigrants settled around people from the same areas of Europe and England they migrated from.
+For the most part, new immigrants settled around people from the same areas of Europe and England they had migrated from.

 States and huge privately held land companies needed rugged settlers with no cultural ties to settle along the border of Indian country; they went after the lowland-Scottish people from Ireland.
 Extremely poor and fiercely independent, these Scots-Irish people had a deep-seated distrust of outsiders and any form of government.
 The Scots-Irish knew nothing but hardship and starvation—anything was better than what they had.